BlenderCN-Org/blender-actrack-scripts/README.md

 # blender-actrack-scripts
-Some Blender addons I've found useful for track modding.
+This is a collection of Blender addons I've found useful for track modding.
+The original authors are still credited in the individual Python files; I've made such modifications as I needed for my purposes:
+ - added a family of import tools based on the original SRTM importer
+ - Modified drop_to_ground to be able to better calculate a bottom center point.